Attorney for Child Endangerment Charges in Columbus, Ohio

 - Operate a vehicle under the influence of alcohol or drugs (Ohio Revised Code Section 4511.19) while the child is in the vehicle

-A person convicted of child endangerment in Ohio faces the possibility of time behind bars, as well as hefty fines.
-However, not all offenses are charged the same.
+A person convicted of child endangerment in Ohio faces the possibility of time behind bars as well as hefty fines.
+However, not all offenses are charged the same depending on the circumstances you could be charged with a felony or misdemeanor.
 Correspondingly, each charge for child endangerment involves a different level of punishment.
 Consider the following breakdown of penalties as they correspond to a range of circumstances:

 - Charge: First-degree misdemeanor